TheDro/gql_serializer/README.md

 GqlSerializer.configure do |config|
   # no case conversion
   config.case = GqlSerializer::Configuration::NONE_CASE
-  # set to true to avoid additional query in some cases.
+  # avoids an additional query in some cases.
-  # The default of false avoids a potential breaking change from version 2.1 to 2.2
+  # Set to false for compatibility with version <= 2.1
-  config.preload = false
+  config.preload = true
 end
+# Optionally add the `as_gql` method to all objects:
+# Object.include GqlSerializer::Object
 ```

 The options for `case` are: `NONE_CASE, CAMEL_CASE, SNAKE_CASE`.